CDRT/mk_docs/docs/guides/lcu/index.md

 # Lenovo.Client.Update

-PowerShell module for managing Lenovo driver, BIOS/UEFI, and firmware updates.
+This PowerShell module is provided to assist in managing Lenovo driver, BIOS/UEFI, and firmware updates.
+This module is part of the growing library of Lenovo PowerShell modules and scripts that include:

+- Lenovo.Client.Scripting
+- Lenovo.Bios.Config
+- ThinkBiosConfigUI.ps1
+- Lenovo.Bios.Certificates
+- LnvBiosCertInterface.ps1

 ## Requirements